ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 data items, such as `Transaction` vectors).
 A long `Buffer` full of `Block`s can significantly increase memory usage.

+For example, parsing a malicious 2 MB block can take up to 12 MB of RAM.
+So a 5 slot buffer can use 60 MB of RAM.

 Long `Buffer`s can also increase request latency.
 Latency isn't a concern for Zebra's core use case as a node software, but it might be an issue if wallets, exchanges, or block explorers want to use Zebra.